 According to the 2016 California Assessment of Student Performance and Progress (CAASPP) test scores listed on School-Ratings.com, only six schools in unincorporated Imperial County were ranked.
 These were located in Winterhaven (three ranked schools), Niland (one ranked school), Heber (one ranked school), and Seeley (one ranked school).
 Of these, only the schools in Heber and Niland ranked above the 50th percentile compared to other schools in the state.
 This ranking, however, is not comprehensive.
 In addition to these schools, there is one additional school in Winterhaven, six in Heber, and two in Salton City.
 Bombay Beach, Desert Shores, Ocotillo, Palo Verde, and Salton Sea Beach do not have a school at any level.
-While the ACS reports that there are no residents under age 18 in Bombay Beach and Palo Verde, according to ACS, Desert Shores, Ocotillo, and Salton Sea Beach do have small youth populations that need school facilities.
+While the ACS reports that there are no residents under age 18 in Bombay Beach and Palo Verde, Desert Shores, Ocotillo, and Salton Sea Beach do have small youth populations that need school facilities.
 While it is likely that there are children in both Bombay Beach and Palo Verde, there may not be enough to support a full school.
 The concentration of schools in communities further from the Salton Sea indicates disproportionate access to education across unincorporated Imperial County.
-This is further supported by Figure B-6, TCAC/HCD Educational Score, which depicts that the most positive educational outcomes are anticipated in communities near incorporated jurisdictions and in Winterhaven.
+This is further supported by Figure B-9, TCAC/HCD Educational Score, which depicts that the most positive educational outcomes are anticipated in communities near incorporated jurisdictions and in Winterhaven.
 While Imperial County differs from the rest of the SCAG region in many ways, lack of access to schools in rural and unincorporated communities reflects the trends seen in San Bernardino and Riverside Counties.
-To improve access to educational opportunities for residents of Imperial County, the County has included Program 20 to coordinate with Imperial County Transportation Commission to ensure that bussing is available for all residents to access schools.
+For example, in San Bernardino and Riverside Counties and many urban areas in other counties with low median incomes, have low expected educational outcomes in eastern portions of these counties and areas with higher median incomes, similar to Imperial County.
+Throughout the SCAG region, higher educational outcomes are often expected in areas with higher median incomes, though not exclusively.
+To improve access to educational opportunities for residents of Imperial County, particularly in areas with low median income and access to resources, the County has included Program 21 to coordinate with Imperial County Transportation Commission to ensure that bussing is available for all residents to access schools.